 Below are some parts that in diverse ways may help to manage thoughts, emotions and to stimulate the activity of the calming parasympathetic nervous system which may help to support recovery.

 Regulate emotions

-Sometimes we cannot opt out of what happens to us and then emotion regulation may become an important component of our mastery arsenal.
-Two ways that may contribute to this are distraction and reappraisal.
+Sometimes we cannot opt out of what happens to us and then emotion regulation becomes a vital component of our mastery arsenal.
+Three common ways of regulating our emotions are through distraction, reappraisal, and suppression.

 Distraction